nobbru/alx-system_engineering-devops/README.md

 <<<<<<< HEAD
-# ALX System Engineering DevOps
+# ALX System Engineering DevOps project

 This is repository that I am using to study DevsOps at ALX Programme.
 =======